JaynewDee/QuickLib/README.md

 > - ### **DEVELOPMENT**
 >>>  *What's under the hood?* <br>
 >>>>
->>>  As an exercise in the implementation of Apollo client and Apollo server, this app is primarily meant to demonstrate understanding of and the ability of the developer to refactor another developer's codebase to use different, more current technologies.
+>>>  - As an exercise in the implementation of Apollo client and Apollo server, this app is primarily meant to demonstrate understanding of and the ability of the developer to refactor another developer's codebase to use different, more current technologies.
->>>  The refactored app utilizes apollo as state manager and authenticator of dataflow between server and client.
+>>>>  - The refactored app utilizes Apollo as state manager and authenticator of dataflow between server and client.
+The traditional route-controller architecture of the previous version has been replaced with resolvers on the server end.
+The client uses mutation queries defined by GraphQL on the front-end to serve dynamic data to the react-mediated UI.
 ___
 ___
 ___